abbec/deferred/Doc/Report/report.md

 I have learned a lot in implementing this project much due to the fact that the DirectX API offers more manual control than the OpenGL 2 API which has been used exclusively earlier in the education.
-This means that some fundamental math for computer graphics had to be revisited.
+This means that some fundamental math for computer graphics had to be revisited and refreshed, which is always good.

+It would have been very interesting to have access to DirectX 11 hardware to be able to implement more advanced light culling schemes as mentioned above but considering the limited amount of time I am satisfied with the amount of featured I managed to implement.

 As mentioned, the use of deferred shading is widespread in real time rendering and the gaming industry.
 However due to the limitations